Rashida Jones on Exploring Feminist Porn in Her Netflix Show

 Rashida Jones wants us to talk about the taboo.
-Along with Jill Bauer and Ronna Gradusk, the actor and director produced a new Netflix docu-series, Hot Girls Wanted: Turned On, an offshoot of the 2015 documentary Hot Girls Wanted.
+Along with Jill Bauer and Ronna Gradus, the actor and director produced a new Netflix docu-series, Hot Girls Wanted: Turned On, an offshoot of the 2015 documentary Hot Girls Wanted.

 While the film explored a few young women's experiences in the porn industry, the series tackles the relationship between sex and technology on a broader scale.
 The topics range from feminist filmmakers in the porn industry to a man who "ghosts" women on Tinder to the teen who broadcast a rape on the app Periscope.
 The goal: to start a frank discussion about sex.

-Note: Correction: The original version of this article misidentified the filmmakers featured in the first episode of Hot Girls Wanted: Turned On.
-They Are Erika Lust and Holly Randall, not Erika Randall and Holly Lust.